solyarisoftware/SMS-Echo-Server/README.md

 To receive SMSs skebby propose to companies the purchase of:

-- *dedicated mobile phone number* where receive SMSs from end users
+- *DEDICATED NUMBER* where receive SMSs from end users

 or in alternative the purchase of:

-- *shared mobile phone number + KEYWORD*
+- *SHARED NUMBER + KEYWORD*

 Please refer to Skebby website for detailed info about commercial offers to receive SMSs.

-For both scenarios, you have to configure the URL where you want to receive messages configuring a POST URL Callback in your Skebby SMS receive configuration page:
+For both scenarios, you have to configure the URL where you want to receive messages configuring a POST URL callback in your Skebby SMS receive configuration page:

 \<your_ngrok_url\>/echoserver/skebby